Year of Publication

 Based on the findings, I make the following recommendations:

 - Business performance should be measured by several dimensions: return on investment; growth, including increase in sales, employees or market share; and profit, including return on sales and net profit margin.
 For this reason, KIPO should collect these data, which enable it to assess the impact of the IP Star program on the firm's performance.

 - Even though the IP Star program has a positive impact on the production of intellectual property, it does not guarantee quality.

 - For this reason, the IP Star program needs to focus on how to improve the quality of new intellectual property.
 At the beginning of developing technology, the IP Star program can identify the intellectual property right type (Patent, Trade Secret, Utility model, etc) to protect innovation and also align it to contribute firm's goals or growth.
 Considering expensive litigation can have a devastating impact on small and medium sized companies, the IP Star program needs to provide an intellectual strategy to avoid litigation.

 Yoon, Jongseok, "Impact of Intellectual Property Promotion for Small and Medium sized Enterprises (SMEs) in South Korea: An Examination of IP Star program Impact" (2015).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 240.